Optimal consumption under loss-averse multiplicative habit-formation preferences: Acknowledgments

-\ \\ \textbf{Acknowledgments}: X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15306523 and supported by the Research Center for Quantitative Finance at the Hong Kong Polytechnic University under grant no. P0042708. \ \\
+We are grateful to the Associate Editor and the anonymous referee for their helpful comments.
+B. Angoshtari acknowledges a Simons Foundation Travel Support for Mathematicians, ID 946036.
+X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15306523 and by the Research Center for Quantitative Finance at the Hong Kong Polytechnic University under grant no. P0042708.
+F. Yuan is supported by the start-up fund at the Chinese University of Hong Kong (Shenzhen) with grant no. UDF01004253.